Warehouse and Distribution Centres Height Safety Systems

-How to identify risks, choose the right systems, and meet compliance obligations in warehouse environments.
+How to identify risks, choose the right ACCESS systems,

-Warehouses aren’t built for standing still.
-They’re high-volume, high-movement environments - designed for throughput, not for fall protection.
-But working at height happens everywhere: on roofs, mezzanines, racking, service platforms, and loading docks.
+Warehouses and Customer Fulfilment Centres aren’t built for standing still.
+They’re high-volume, high-movement environments - generally designed for throughput, not for fall protection.

-1. Where Height Risks Exist in Warehouses
+1. Height Risks in Warehouses and CFC

 • Replacing high bay lighting or ventilation fans